You can send this link to your domain registrar support if you need help or if you'd like us to connect your domain for you, send us the info here!

 4. Scroll down and go to "Forwarding" and hit the "Pencil" Icon for Domain.

 5. Forward to: http://www.yourdomain.com (this is an example domain)

 Forward settings: Forward only

 Note: Make sure to not forward to your title.strikingly.com address.

-Note: It takes up to a few hours before your new settings kick in (DNS requires some time to propagate).
+Note: It takes a few up to 48 hours before your new settings kick in (DNS requires some time to take effect).

 Check back after a few hours and see if your site is up!
 Be sure to clear your browser cache before you check to see if the domain is working.

 If you are getting the "Page not found" error.

 - Check your Strikingly settings!
 Go to Settings > Custom Domain and see if the domain is set up.
 If not, enter your domain again (ex. www.yourdomain.com).
 Update, publish, and check the page!

 - If forwarding is not working, edit the A record for @ and point it to 220.127.116.11 instead.